 The best thing about doing a cave tour in Romania is that you can partly get away from the cold (caves and mines maintain a stable temperature throughout the whole year, so you won’t need to worry about temperatures below 1ºC/ 33,8ºF).

-Have a look at these Travel Maker tours to get some ideas about where you’d like to go:
+Have a look at this tour to get some ideas about where you’d like to go:

 Welcome to Icy Romania